AbdulSayyed/exp/ReadMe.md

 ### [A line](/https://github.com/AbdulSayyed.github.io)

-The above heading when rendered only a link is provided not the ULR.
-It can also be wriiten in this [way][1].
+- The above heading when rendered only a link is provided not the ULR.
+It can also be written in this [way][1].
 Here the word [way] is a hyper link pointing to a ulr that is denoted by the `[1]` at the bottom of this page.

 ---